Sea Ice

 Antarctic sea ice concentration

-This image of Antarctica was captured by the Advanced Microwave Scanning Radiometer-2 (AMSR2) sensor aboard the Global Change Observation Mission 1st - Water "SHIZUKU" (GCOM-W1) satellite on July 8, 2021.
+This map of Antarctic sea ice concentration is derived from data collected by the Advanced Microwave Scanning Radiometer-2 (AMSR2) sensor aboard the Global Change Observation Mission 1st - Water "SHIZUKU" (GCOM-W1) satellite on July 8, 2021.
 Ice concentration is color coded, with higher concentrations in white, and lower concentrations in dark purple. — Credit: University of Bremen

 Microwave emission is not as strongly tied to the temperature of an object, compared to infrared.
 Instead, the object's physical properties, such as atomic composition and crystalline structure, determine the amount of microwave radiation it emits.
 The crystalline structure of ice typically emits more microwave energy than the liquid water in the ocean.
 Thus, sensors that detect passive microwave radiation can easily distinguish sea ice from ocean.